denisecheung3/project-2/README.md

 - Ability to conduct a search by searching with multi-ingredients (need premium access to API)
 - Generate a random beverage by category (could be very interactive and engaging if this is a button on the homepage)
+- On the Favourites page, there is a cross button so the user can remove a favourited drink directly from the Favourites page.

 ## Bugs